zenml-io/zenml/docs/book/reference/glossary.md

 A step is a single piece or stage of a ZenML pipeline.
 Think of each step as being one of the nodes of the DAG.
 Steps are responsible for one aspect of processing or interacting with the data / artifacts in the pipeline.
-ZenML currently implements a basic `step` interface, but there will be other more customized interfaces (layered in a hierarchy) for specialized implementations.
-For example, broad steps like `@trainer`, `@split` and so on.
-Conceptually, a `Step` is a discrete and independent part of a pipeline that is responsible for one particular aspect of data manipulation inside a ZenML pipeline.

 ## Visualizer